Michael Brosseau Player Props: Brewers vs. Padres

 |Games w/1+ RBI

-- The Padres had the 11th-ranked team ERA across all league pitching staffs (3.82).
+- The Padres have the 11th-ranked team ERA among all MLB pitching staffs (4.13).

-- Martinez (0-1) gets the starting nod for the Padres, his third of the season.
+- The Padres are sending Wacha (2-0) out for his third start of the season.

-- The right-hander last appeared on Friday against the Atlanta Braves, when he went 4 2/3 innings, allowing four earned runs while giving up four hits.
+- His last time out was on Saturday against the Atlanta Braves, when the righty threw six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.